stuven1/product-page/README.md

 ### React Components

-Start by thinking of how to divide your page into React components.
-For example, you might want to build a `Page` component which is responsible for reading the JSON, and a `Product` component which the `Page` could render for each product.
-Try to draw out your plan on paper to get it clear in your mind.
+Start by thinking about what components you might need and where they'll be used.
+For example, a simple solution is to make the `App` component responsible for loading and reading the JSON, and then build a `Product` component which the `App` component would render for each product in the array.
+Try to draw out your plan on paper to get it clear in your mind before you start.

 ### Iterate over the data